srid/purescript-book-sources/chapter6.md

 tail = Data.Array.Unsafe.tail
 ```

-Note that we do not define an instance for the `Partial` type class in the `Partial` module.
+Note that we do not define an instance for the `Partial` type class!
 Doing so would defeat its purpose: with this definition, attempting to use the `head` function will result in a type error:

 ```text
 > Partial.head [1, 2, 3]